Researchers around the world are looking at better ways to treat

 A small number of women have breast cancer because they inherited a faulty gene.
 Doctors do not know if treatment works in the same way for these women as for women who do not have an inherited faulty gene.

-Trials are looking at a biological therapy called rucaparib in women with breast cancer who have a faulty BRCA1 or BRCA2 gene.
-This drug is a type of biological therapy called a PARP-1 inhibitor.
+Trials are looking at a targeted cancer drug called rucaparib in women with breast cancer who have a faulty BRCA1 or BRCA2 gene.
+This drug is a type of targeted cancer drug called a PARP-1 inhibitor.
 This means it stops the PARP-1 enzyme from repairing damaged cancer cells.